CristinaRuth/cristina-ruth/src/pages/posts/staying-sane-and-organizing-family-life-craziness.md

 excerpt: >-
   Family life gets so busy.
 In this post, I muse about the problems managing it all, and utilizing the bullet journal concept to try and manage the craziness.
-tags: ["organization", "family-life", "productivity", "bullet-journal"]
+tags: ["productivity", "family-life", "organization", "bullet-journal"]
 template: post
 ---
 Family life.
 Craziness!
 All.
 The.
 Time.